Adi-19/TextSummary-Using-NLTK/README.md

 # TextSummary
-Generate Summary of a document using NLTK
+Generate Summary of a document using NLTK.